Norman Mailer: Early life

 Nachem "Norman" Malech ("King") (Note: Though Kingsley was used on the birth certificate.)
 Mailer was born to a Jewish family in Long Branch, New Jersey, on January 31, 1923.
-His father, Isaac Barnett Mailer, popularly known as "Barney", was an accountant born in South Africa, and his mother, Fanny (née Schneider), ran a housekeeping and nursing agency.
+His father, Isaac Barnett Mailer, popularly known as "Barney", was an accountant born in South Africa.
+His mother, Fanny (née Schneider), ran a housekeeping and nursing agency.
+Both of his parents were of Lithuanian Jewish descent.
 Mailer's sister, Barbara, was born in 1927.

 Mailer was raised in Brooklyn, first in Flatbush on Cortelyou Road and later in Crown Heights at the corner of Albany and Crown Streets.
 He graduated from Boys High School and entered Harvard College in 1939, when he was 16 years old.
 As an undergraduate, he was a member of the Signet Society.
 At Harvard, he majored in engineering but took writing courses as electives.
 He published his first story, "The Greatest Thing in the World", at age 18, winning Story magazine's college contest in 1941.

 Mailer graduated from Harvard in 1943 with a Bachelor of Science with honors.
 He married his first wife Beatrice "Bea" Silverman in January 1944, just before he was drafted into the U.S. Army.
 Hoping to gain a deferment from service, Mailer argued that he was writing an "important literary work" that pertained to the war.
 The deferral was denied, and Mailer was forced to enter the Army.
 After training at Fort Bragg, he was stationed in the Philippines with the 112th Cavalry.

 During his time in the Philippines, Mailer was first assigned to regimental headquarters as a typist, then assigned as a wire lineman.
 In early 1945, after volunteering for a reconnaissance platoon, he completed more than two dozen patrols in contested territory and engaged in several firefights and skirmishes.
 After the Japanese surrender, he was sent to Japan as part of the army of occupation, was promoted to sergeant, and became a first cook.

 When asked about his war experiences, he said that the army was "the worst experience of my life, and also the most important".
 While in Japan and the Philippines, Mailer wrote to his wife Bea almost daily, and these approximately 400 letters became the foundation of The Naked and the Dead.
 He drew on his experience as a reconnaissance rifleman for the central action of the novel: a long patrol behind enemy lines.